Skip to main content

 Current Studies

-Academic: My current academic work is at Southern Methodist University pursuing a doctoral degree.
-My area of focus is on the epistemology of ignorance and language of white supremacy within both a critical theorist and a liberation theological framework.
+Academic: My doctoral work at Southern Methodist University focused on the epistemology of ignorance and language of white supremacy using critical theory, narrative theory, and a liberation theological framework.
 I’m seeking to articulate why groups of people operate in a way that is oblivious to the structures that shape our experience.
-Additionally, I’m researching the ways in which the human condition has manifested a hierarchal understanding of our social experience, commonly called white supremacy, and the ascendency of white bodies over and against BIPOC.
+Additionally, I continue to research the ways in which the human condition in America has manifested a hierarchal understanding of our social experience—commonly called white supremacy—and the ascendency of white, male bodies over and against non-white, non-male bodies.

 Profession

-Professional: My corporate job focuses on videography, photography, and marketing/communications in the non-profit higher education space.
+Professional: My day job focuses on marketing/communication using print, web, videography, and photography, in both the non-profit and for-profit spaces.

 Extras